Overcome common fundraising hurdles and maximize donations.

 - Embed promotional YouTube videos and Instagram photo slideshows into your website.

-These social media integration strategies can create a healthy two-way street of traffic between your social media profiles and your fundraising page.
-You’ll gain more followers and get more interaction with your posts on social media, and you’ll start to see more people clicking through to your fundraising page to contribute to your school.
+These integration strategies can create a healthy two-way traffic street between your social media profiles and your fundraising page.
+You'll gain more followers and get more interaction with your posts on social media, and you'll start to see more people clicking through to your fundraising page to contribute to your school.

 5. Mobile optimization

-As we mentioned before, parents, students, teachers, administrators, coaches, and other community members are always on the go.
-This is why your fundraising page needs to be “thumb friendly.”
+As mentioned, parents, students, teachers, administrators, coaches, and other community members are always on the go.
+This is why your fundraising page needs to be "thumb friendly."
 Many of your donors will want to give on their smartphones or tablets!

-If your fundraising page isn’t optimized for mobile use, your donors could encounter annoying pop-up windows they can’t easily exit out of, or the need to pinch and zoom to see images and text clearly.
-This can frustrate your donors, or, worse, make them abandon their plan to donate altogether.
+If your fundraising page isn't optimized for mobile use, your donors could encounter annoying pop-up windows they can't quickly exit out of or the need to pinch and zoom to see images and text.
+This can frustrate your donors or make them abandon their plan to donate altogether.

 Instead of missing out on a donation, choose a school website builder that provides automatic mobile responsiveness.
 This is an easy way to achieve peace of mind about your donors on the go and make sure you secure every possible gift you can!

-Instead of spending your time pulling your hair out while trying to figure out the technicalities of a generic CMS like WordPress or Ghost, leverage a school-specific CMS to easily design a fantastic fundraising page.
-As you incorporate these design elements into your fundraising page, make sure to keep your donors’ needs in mind.
+Instead of pulling your hair out while trying to figure out the technicalities of a generic CMS like WordPress or Ghost, leverage a school-specific CMS to design a fantastic fundraising page easily.
+Remember your donors' needs as you incorporate these design elements into your fundraising page.

 If you need examples of what is possible with an easy-to-use school CMS, check out Morweb's roundup of the best college websites to get inspired.
 Good luck!